-In this scenario, you synchronize your 1st level support's Jira Service Management system with your 2nd level support's Jira Service Management installation:
+In this scenario, you synchronize your 1st level support's Jira Service Management system with your 2nd level support's Jira installation:

-This allows 2nd level agents to help 1st level agents by making internal comments in Jira Service Management requests from their own Jira Service Management system.
+This allows 2nd level support to help 1st level agents by making comments which are synchronized from their Jira system to the 1st level team's Jira Service Project.

 Configure the synchronization user